Artificial Intelligence sample for Power BI: Take a tour

 Decomposition Tree page

-The second report page we explore is Decomposition Tree, where we conduct root cause and ad hoc analysis to understand the impact of Sales Opportunities across the different fields within our data.
+The second report page to explore is Decomposition Tree, where you conduct root cause and ad hoc analysis to understand the effect of Sales Opportunities across the different fields within your data.

 Who is the top sales owner and largest opportunity path for computer sales

-From the Decomposition tree visual in the center of our report, select the Computers option within the Category breakdown to rerun the analysis.
+From the Decomposition tree visual in the center of your report, select the Computers option within the Category breakdown to rerun the analysis.

-With our updated analysis, we can leverage artificial intelligence splits to determine the path to the next highest sales opportunities in our data.
-Select the "+" symbol next to Tablets and the High value option.
+With your updated analysis, you can use artificial intelligence splits to determine the path to the next highest sales opportunities in your data.
+Select the + symbol next to Tablets and the High value option.

-The Territory field is determined as the next path for sales opportunity, with the US-SOUTH being the largest.
-Select the "+" symbol next to US-SOUTH, then select the High value option.
-From the updated selection, we can now answer the question, “Who is the top sales owner?"
+The tree determines that the Territory field as the next path for sales opportunity, with the US-SOUTH being the largest.
+Select the + symbol next to US-SOUTH, then select the High value option.
+From the updated selection, you can now answer the question, "Who is the top sales owner?"